h3abionet/H3ABioNet-ML-glossary/pages/categories/reinforcement/reinforcement_learning_intro.md

 ![image]({{ site.baseurl }}/figures/RL.png)

-Figure 1.
+<br/>Figure 1.
 Overview of reinforcement learning, where the agent updates its actions based on observations and feedback from its environment. <a href="https://www.kdnuggets.com/2019/10/mathworks-reinforcement-learning.html">source</a>